Regular and Substantive Interaction (RSI)

 There shall be a certification process for regular and effective contact (REC).
 This certification process is separate and distinct from the SPOT certification process.
 The Academic Senate in consultation with the Faculty Association and the District will create a rubric that identifies regular and effective contact.
 The rubric will be used only to determine regular and effective contact.

-The RSI rubric was moved from its own workgroup to the workgroup for Canvas Merging Shells and Related Matters, where an RSI rubric was finalized in June 2023.
+The RSI rubric was moved to the workgroup for Canvas Merging Shells and Related Matters, where an RSI rubric was finalized in June 2023.

 Reference: Senate Taskforce Report to Academic Senate, April 11, 2024 (links to references are at the bottom)

-AY 2023/2024March 2024: Senate Taskforce on Accreditation and RSI was requested by President Garcia and convened and approved by Academic Senate in March.
-The taskforce reviewed other colleges who had instituted and institutionalized a successful RSI review process for distance education faculty.
-This Taskforce created a multi-phase plan to institutionalize an RSI review process at mt.
-SAC, beginning with a short-term mentoring program to address immediate needs and a second phase that would address the ongoing need to support and demonstrate RSI in all online courses.
+AY 2023/2024March 2024: A Mt.
+SAC Academic Senate Taskforce on Accreditation and RSI was requested by President Garcia and convened and approved by Academic Senate in March.
+The taskforce reviewed successful RSI review processes for distance education faculty at other colleges and created a multi-phase plan to institutionalize an RSI review process at Mt.
+SAC, starting with a short-term mentoring program to address immediate needs and a second phase that would address the ongoing need to support and demonstrate RSI in all online courses.

 Spring 2024: Mt.
 SAC received a visit from The Accrediting Commission for Community and Junior Colleges (ACCJC) in 2024.
 The “Commission determined that the College must demonstrate compliance with...Standard II.A.7 and Policy on Distance Education and Correspondence Education (College Requirement 1) ...that the college ensure that regular and substantive interaction takes place in distance education courses.”

-Summer 2024: RSI Coordinators and Mentors were appointed and the RSI mentoring program planning for Fall reviews began.
+Summer 2024: RSI Coordinators and Mentors were appointed for the short-term program and the RSI mentoring program planning began.

 AY 2024/2025Fall 2024: The RSI Mentoring Program began with a session at Fall Flex Day announcing the changes and requesting faculty to sign up for the review process.

 October 2024: The Distance Learning Committee recommended the immediate inclusion of the RSI review as a component of distance learning recertification (SPOT recertification).
-Working with FCLT, RSI workshops and an RSI forum was held to support faculty in understanding RSI and preparing for reviews.
+Working with FCLT, the RSI Mentors prepared RSI workshops and materials to prepare for reivews.
+An RSI forum was held to support faculty in understanding RSI.

-November 2024: An RSI Summit was held to showcase faculty work on RSI.
-Professors submitted RSI "best practice" examples that were made available for peers to review and emulate, meeting the requirements of the RSI Side Letter.
-This showcase, hosted in Canvas, was connected to the RSI Hub for ongoing use by professors working to complete RSI reviews.
+November 2024: An RSI Summit showcased faculty work on RSI and created real "best practice" examples that others could learn from and follow, meeting the requirements of the RSI Side Letter.
+The materials from this showcase are hosted in Canvas and linked to the RSI Hub for ongoing use by professors working to complete RSI reviews.

-December 2024: A second side letter was passed, which extended the RSI Mentor Program through Spring 2025.
-In Spring, 100 courses will be anonymously evaluated through the internal RSI program to assess the success of the RSI review process.
+December 2024: A second side letter was passed extending the RSI Mentor Program through Spring 2025 and requiring those with asynchronous course assignments to complete a review of one course.
+In Spring, the RSI coordintators will anonymously evaluate 100 courses through the internal RSI program to assess the success of the RSI review process.

 References: